tamos/MACS30200proj/MethodsResults/MethodsResults.md

-Can we use agent-based simulation to accurately predict the volume and geographic distribution of internal displacement?
+Can agent-based simulation accurately predict the volume and geographic distribution of internal displacement?
 This paper uses the FLEE agent-based modelling environment to study internal displacement in Iraq from January 2017 through to April 2018.
 This section describes the data sources and cleaning algorithms, the FLEE environment and the basic ruleset for agents, and initial results of parameter optimization.

 #### Data